RedHatInsights/insights-core/README.md

 # insights-core

-**insights-core** is the framework, common components and utilities, and mappers for Insights rules.
+**insights-core** is the framework, common components, and utilities for Insights rules.

 To get the project set up: